henrybellhouse/markovchains/README.md

 # Map of Transitions

 One valuable function I wrote for this analysis is a 'map' of all possible transitions from one channel to the next.
-The output of the function (found in transition.py) is a dictionary containing all possible iterations seen in the data.
+The output of the function is a dictionary containing all possible iterations seen in the data.
 Being able to count the number of times a given transition occurs is the foundation to calculating the probability of a given transition.

 Once this was successful, we needed a function for transition probabilities.
 Mathematically, this is counting the specific instances of one particular transition as the numerator, with the numerical count of  observed transitions as the denominator.